Multi-factor authentication (MFA) is a secondary layer of user authentication applied to your Mattermost server.

-This option can be enabled by the System Admin in the System Console under Authentication > MFA > Enforce Multi-factor Authentication.
+This option can be enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enforce Multi-factor Authentication to true.

 When MFA enforcement is set to true, users with email or LDAP authentication who don’t have MFA set up will be directed to the MFA setup page when they log in to Mattermost.
 They will not be able to access the site until MFA setup is complete.
 Any new users will be required to set up MFA during the sign up process.

 Users will not be able to remove MFA from their account while enforcement is on.

 Turning on MFA enforcement prevents users from accessing the site until set up is complete.
 It is recommended that you turn on enforcement during non-peak hours when people are less likely to be using Mattermost.